LaghroubiMohamed/basic-weather-flutter-app/README.md

 # clima_flutter_master

-a clima app with flutter using api
+a clima app with flutter using api from https://openweathermap.org/

 ## Getting Started